 - Yoga class in downtown Hamilton

 - Hire a student to help develop a new well-being initiative

 If you are looking at a hosting a conference / talk we encourage you to look at utilizing on of the many McMaster experts available before bringing in a speaker outside of McMaster.

 The McMaster Okanagan Committee believes that all areas of our daily lives influence our health and well-being.
 People often think of well-being as simply physical or mental health but there is much more to sustaining ones well-being.
 Well-being is a holistic integration of physical, mental, social, and environmental health.

 For that reason, the McMaster Okanagan Committee has adopted the use of The Eight Dimensions of Well-being for the classification of our health and well-being programs, services, and educational opportunities.

 The eight dimensions include physical, emotional, spiritual, social, intellectual, financial, environmental and occupational.

-In your application you will be required to choose the dimensions that you would like your project reviewed under.
+In your application you will be required to choose up to 3 dimensions that you would like your project to be reviewed under.

 We want to ensure that the selected projects are representative of the vast array of well-being.
 Therefore, applications must indicate what dimensions it would like to be assessed under.
 Each project can choose up to 3 dimensions.

 All current McMaster students, staff and faculty members are eligible to apply.
 Applications can be submitted by groups or individuals.

 NOTE: If you are a student graduating or an employee leaving the year of your project application, you must have a plan for who will take over the project in your absence.
-Let us know in your application.
+Let us know this in your application.

-The application form is run through the Award Force software (link to come).
+The application form is run through the Award Force software.
 Applications will only be accepted online through this website.

 Applications must be completed online through AwardForce.